w3c/mathml/docs/semantics-mini.md

 which describes the semantic tree of a Presentation MathML fragment using a simple prefix notation.
 This mechanism provides for recursively describing the operator and arguments, as well as ascribing a fixed semantics to entire subtrees.
+The main components are literals, for giving an explicit fixed "meaning", and selectors for referring to the semantic of a child node.
 The mini-language is specified as follows:

 ```
 semantic ::=
-             literal
-           | path
+             selector
-           | idref
+           | literal
            | semantic '(' semantic [ ',' semantic ]* ')'

 literal ::= [letters|digits|_|-]+
+selector ::= path | idref | ...
 path    ::= '@' [digit]+ | path/path
 idref   ::= '#' NCName
 ```